MPoL-dev/MPoL/docs/tutorials/gpu_setup_tutorial.rst

     )
     dataset = gridder.to_pytorch_dataset()

-Now let's create a SimpleNet Neural Network that we will train with our data.
+Now let us create a SimpleNet Neural Network that we will train with our data.
 A SimpleNet, as defined by MPoL, is a combination of the most common modules for imaging.
 For a visual and for more detailed information, see the `Optimization